alexcarlton/anonymous-blocking-server/server/README.md

 From the `anonymous-blocking-task/server/` directory, run:
 - `npm start`
 ### Making Requests
+To get started SUPER quickly 🚀, the codebase includes a [POSTMAN Collection with all the requests ready to rock 🤘](Anonymous-Blocking.postman_collection.json)

 The documentation for the API can be found in the [DOCS.md file](DOCS.md).

 The following JWT token can be used to make authorised requests (as long as the JWT_SECRET in `.env` is the same as `.env.example`):